Fantajim/AI_assignment/README.md

 # AI_assignment

-Complete Project is in the Jupyter notebook
+Complete Project is in the Jupyter notebook and colab

 Rest of the files is prototyping